 The study, presented at this year’s European Congress on Obesity in Portugal found that making an effort to focus on eating, without distractions, helped dieters shed significantly more weight.1

-Mindful eaters lost 583% more weight!
+When mindful eating folks lost 583% more weight!

 Those in the intervention group received training on mindful eating from a live instructor at the same time every week by computer or smart phone.